algosup/2023-2024-project-3-virtual-processor-team-3/documents/technical_specifications.md

 }

 /**
- * This function multiply one float with another and return the result of the operation.
+ * This function multiplies one float with another and returns the result of the operation.
  * @param x (float): this is the first float.
  * @param y (float): this is the second float.
- * @result (float): The functions result an float which is the result of a multiplication.
+ * @result (float): The functions result in a float which is the result of a multiplication.
  */
 float floatMultiplication(float x,float y)
 {